SymfonyCasts/api-platform3/sfcasts/ep1/embedded-write.md

 `owner` to the IRI string, set it to an object with `username` set to something new.

 Would that work?
-Let's find out.
+Let's experiment!
 Hit Execute and it does *not*.
 It says:

 > nested documents for attribute `owner` are not allowed, use IRI instead.